-Articles allow us to indicate how definite (or specific) something is.
+Articles allow us to indicate how specific a noun is.
 In English, the article doesn't change according to gender or number, e.g.: the boy, the girl, the boys, the girls.
 English has a definite article, the, and an indefinite article a.
-Note that the indefinite article become an before vowel sounds, e.g.: a book, an apple.
+Note that the indefinite article becomes an before vowel sounds, e.g.: a book, an apple.

 Presence/absence of Articles

 present: before singular count nouns, an article is required, e.g.: I bought a computer; I know the instructor; He has an umbrella.

 Mass nouns may or may not be preceded by a determiner, e.g.: There is sand in my shoe or There is some sand in my shoe.

 absent: before plural nouns in general context, e.g.: I like books (but I like the books that you bought).
 Note that indefinite articles are not used before mass nouns (e.g.: do not write

 There is a sand in my shoe).